 Nearly three hundred graduates of the Master of Public Administration degree at Wichita State University now hold positions of responsibility in state and local government and in nonprofit agencies throughout the U.S. Graduates serve as city managers and department heads, program managers, finance directors, budget analysts, management analysts, and agency planners.
 Although the majority is employed in public service, some graduates of the program have taken positions in the private sector, while still others have pursued additional study in law, doctoral education, or other specializations.

-The Master of Public Administration degree at Wichita State University is accredited by the Commission on Peer Review and Accreditation of the National Association of Schools of Public Administration and Affairs.
+The Master of Public Administration degree at Wichita State University is accredited by the Commission on Peer Review and Accreditation of the Network of Schools of Public Policy, Affairs, and Administration. .